Chart Color Schemes

 Spring Farm is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Spring Farm, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings.
-In comparison, Sydney metro had 92.7% houses and 7.3% other dwellings.
-Home ownership in Spring Farm was at 10.7%, with mortgaged dwellings at 63.0% and rented ones at 26.3%.
-The median monthly mortgage repayment in the area was $2,500, higher than Sydney metro's average of $2,383.
-The median weekly rent figure for Spring Farm was $510, compared to Sydney metro's $480.
-Nationally, Spring Farm's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Spring Farm, as recorded in the latest Census, 93.7% of dwellings were houses, with the remaining 6.3% being semi-detached, apartments, or other types.
+This compares to Sydney metro's figures of 92.7% houses and 7.3% other dwellings.
+Home ownership in Spring Farm stood at 10.7%, with mortgaged dwellings making up 63.0% and rented ones accounting for 26.3%.
+The median monthly mortgage repayment in the area was $2,500, exceeding Sydney metro's average of $2,383.
+The median weekly rent figure in Spring Farm was $510, compared to Sydney metro's $480.
+Nationally, Spring Farm's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing